 - What is the biggest priority for your choice of platform?
 Cost?
 Efficiency?
 Security?
 All the above?

-Here is a breakdown of how Microsoft 365 compares to G Suite across a few key categories that are top of mind for nonprofit leaders:
+Here, we’ve broken down how Microsoft 365 compares to G Suite across a few key categories that are top of mind for nonprofit leaders.

 Comprehensive Solution vs. Platform Agnostic Apps

 G Suite for nonprofits can feel more like a collection of applications rather than a comprehensive solution.
 Nonprofits might need to add 3rd party tools to their Google collaboration solutions to get the right mix of features and protections; this can involve additional complexity and cost.